 Tom told us, that as an architect “you are always starting your next project” – he equates his professional work with their vineyard; he certainly brought a keen sense of adventure with him when developing this property to its full potential.
 As an architect you take a number of steps during a project and eventually the building is completed.
 Not so with the wine industry, they initially (somewhat jokingly) thought once their vineyard was replanted that was going to be the end of their work.

 The property used to be an old almond orchard, was planted to Gamay Beaujolais at one point and when they acquired it, was planted to old Sauvignon Blanc.
-For the first few years after their purchase, they sold these grapes – then in 2000 they replanted the vineyard entirely to several clones of Cabernet Sauvignon.
+For the first few years after their purchase, they sold these grapes and then in 2000 replanted the vineyard entirely to several clones of Cabernet Sauvignon.

 The name “Grade Cellars” is an appropriate one based on the location of their vineyard at the entrance to Lawley Toll Road in the northern part of the valley.
 The famed writer Robert Louis Stevenson discovered this part of the valley because he ran out of money on his honeymoon.
 Active quicksilver mines were located in the hills above the valley floor, and he spent some time at these mines in what is now the abandoned town of Silverado.
+Mr. Stevenson describes their vineyard location in his book, The Silverado Squatters; this was the initial grade leading up the old Stagecoach Road up the side of Mt.
+St. Helena.
+And at one point this was a toll road.

 Select Wines